 With over 100 million professionals, Linkedin is one of the largest social media networks.
 It is, therefore, no longer merely an option for solicitors with an eye for networking; it is a necessity.
 And, with such a vast collection of professionals, it is important that the profile created is as strong as possible.
 When joining Linkedin, it is a good idea to use your own personal email address rather than your firm’s email address.
 The main reason for this is that you probably won’t be at that firm for the rest of your working life and, if you do switch firms, it is, at least in theory, arguable that your connections made, for example with clients’ employees, while at that first firm should belong to that firm. (for more on the employment law and HR implications of Linked use, I’d recommend speaking to David Morgan of Burness LLP).
 So, to reduce the risk of that argument being made, it is best to use a personal email address.

-Next, ensure that you write a specific professional title, stating your specific location and industry, which should either be “Law Practice” or “Legal Services”.
+Next, ensure that you write a specific professional title, stating your specific location and industry, which should either be “Law Practice” or “Legal Services” (the difference is negligible).
 As a good example, I have displayed the Linkedin profile of Phil Knight of Biggart Baillie.
 Click through the image to see how he has created a solid profile.
 Once you have entered basic information, complete other details of your professional position and history with relevant headline details, although I would suggest not overdoing it for two reasons: first, it leaves people wanting to know more; and second, it shows that you are not desperate to justify yourself.

 Tip 2: Join Relevant Groups